johnlspouge/submer-central-limit-theorem/README.md

 https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btab790/6432031<br />

 **programs/** contains Python executables and ...make.py drivers, which display calls to the programs.<br />
-**Output/** contains the output from the ...make.py drivers, so diff can verify the executables by comparing their outputs ...log.<br />
+**Output/** contains the output from the ...make.py drivers, so diff can verify the executables by comparing their output files ...log.<br />
 **modules/** contains Python modules and classes, tested by a main() to demonstrate calls to the module subroutines.<br />

 **programs/**